 - To improve the economic conditions, MQM proposes to spread the net of cottage industries throughout the country.
 Also to increase the number of women industrial homes to provide an opportunity to learn skills to enhance their living standards and support their families.

-- Encourage and deploy a public-private partnership mode to encourage investment and realise hidden opportunities.
+- Encourage and deploy a public-private partnership mode to encourage investment and realize hidden opportunities.

 - Ensure introduction and smooth running of one-window operation to reduce inconvenience for investors and for rapid industrialization.